 What people may not realize, however, is introverts are just as outgoing and enthusiastic.
-What sets them apart from extroverts are the way they gain energy.
+What sets them apart from extroverts is the way they gain energy.

 Introverts “recharge” by spending time alone; extroverts gain energy from social interaction.
 But when it comes to business, introverts are just as capable of succeeding in the workplace.

-So if you identify as an introvert who prefers to spend time in smaller groups, the transition to a largely digital world in the midst of a global pandemic works in your favor.
+So if you identify as an introvert who prefers to spend time in smaller groups, the transition to a largely digital world amid a global pandemic works in your favor.
 You can succeed in the workplace just by working the way you’ve always wanted to.

 This is where you shine.
 You excel in situations where you connect one-on-one or in smaller groups.
-You’re no longer competing to be heard over the extroverts; you feel more comfortable to speak up to share your ideas.
+You’re no longer competing to be heard over the extroverts; you feel more comfortable speaking up to share your ideas.

 You may not be the best public speaker, but your listening skills and ability to ask good questions make up for it.
 That gives you an advantage, especially in sales and marketing, where listening is always better than talking.